kros-xd/Codedex_Final_Python/README.md

     The project is working with that specific variable name and if a different name is used make sure to change the other variables to your new enviorement variable name.

-The installation of a venv is not necessary, however, it will make working with everything easier.
-Alternatively, you can just do steps 4 and 5.
+The installation of a venv is not necessary.
+However, it will make working with everything easier.
+Alternatively, you can just do *step 4* and *step 5*.